Ozempic Dosage

 Ozempic is a prescription medication available as an injection in three different dosages.
-It helps Type 2 diabetes patients manage their blood sugar levels and reduce the risk of heart attack, stroke and death.
-Ozempic is considered safe when taken as prescribed by a doctor.
+Dosages for Type 2 diabetes patients to manage their blood sugar and dosages for off-label use for weight loss may differ.

 Fact Checked